cyberark/ark-sdk-golang/docs/examples/sdk_examples.md

 }
 ```

-In the above example we authenticate to our ISP tenant and create a short lived password

 ## Target set example

+In this example we authenticate to our ISP tenant and create a target set with a VM secret:

 ```go
 package main